StephanAkkerman/running-guide/README.md

 - **Mental Cue:** "Run over hot coals" or "Run quietly."
 A quiet foot strike is often a correct one.

+- **How to track cadence:** You can keep track of your cadence by using a metronome app or using a Spotify playlist for the amount of BPM/cadence that you want.

 ---
 ### 7. Ankles, Feet & Toes: The Final Contact